 Original Sprout Natural Hair Gel

 Original Sprout Natural Hair Gel is 100% vegan and made without parabens, nanoparticles, petroleum oils, musk, propylene glycol, sulfates, gluten, soy, or dairy.
-This hair gels controls whispy and frizzy hair without weighing it down and making it crunchy or stiff.
+This hair gel controls whispy and frizzy hair without weighing it down and making it crunchy or stiff.
 Parents who use natural and organic products love this hair gel.
-It is important to remember that chemical free hair gels may not hold as well as chemical laden hair products, as chemicals are what gives products their stiff, all day hold.
-Chemical free hair gels tend to leave behind a softer, more natural hold.
+It is important to remember that chemical-free hair gels may not hold as well as chemical-laden hair products, as chemicals are what give products their stiff, all-day hold.
+Chemical-free hair gels tend to leave behind a softer, more natural hold.
 This natural baby gel works well for babies who have cradle cap, too.

 Snip-its Funky Spiker Kids Hair Gel